Using EOS at the LPC: Additional Commands

 [username@cmslpc39 WorkDir]$ alias eosgrpquota eos root://cmseos.fnal.gov quota | grep -A4 eosls eos root://cmseos.fnal.gov ls eosmkdir eos root://cmseos.fnal.gov mkdir eosquota eos root://cmseos.fnal.gov quota | grep -B4 `whoami` eosrm eos root://cmseos.fnal.gov rm xrdfsls xrdfs root://cmseos.fnal.gov ls

-- Certain versions of CMSSW environment (CMSSW_9_2_4) may cause problems with the commands, giving an error such as:
+- Having an active version of CMSSW environment (for example CMSSW_9_2_4) may cause problems with the commands, giving an error such as:

 [username@cmslpc25 ~]$ eosls /store/user/CERNusername eos: symbol lookup error: eos: undefined symbol: _ZN5XrdCl4File4OpenERKSsNS_9OpenFlags5FlagsENS_6Access4ModeEt